 Drake’s star power changed Toronto, helped to tilt a shifting genre, and hasn’t lost his hold over the populace since his emergence in 2009.
 He broke every record last year and set some new ones.
 Even if you take away the commercial accomplishments, his cultural impact on the city of Toronto speaks for itself.
 He may not inspire our lifestyles like Nelly, but Drake has had a considerable effect on what is happening in pop culture.
 He's influenced an entire generation to see Toronto in a new light, bringing such a cultural city to the forefront of the conversation.

 Drake and Nelly are two superstars that succeeded in two completely different eras in music.
 You can’t compare Wilt Chamberlain scoring 100 points in a single basketball game to Kobe scoring 81 without explicitly referring to how different the NBA was for both players.

 With Nelly, for many of us, he defined a small part of our lives.
 Drake’s longevity is a testament to his hold on the times.
 There are kids whose childhood is being dominated by Drake’s music.
 They’ll see him in a completely different light.
 He’ll one day be a similar source of nostalgia for them.

-Twitter arguments aside, it's unjust to try and compare the two, their peaks are separated by various factors.
+Twitter arguments aside, it’s unjust to try and compare the two—various factors separate their peaks.
 From commercial success to cultural impact, both artists have made strides.
 No matter how big Drake gets from here, we can’t diminish what Nelly accomplished, and vice versa.
 Even if you hate Nelly's music, or despise the man, he gave us Apple Bottoms, and for that, Nelly is never going to Hell and will forever live on in our memories.